gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 Almost all of these are an improvement over the methods used before git.
 But many organizations end up with a workflow that is not clearly defined, overly complex or not integrated with issue tracking systems.
 Therefore we propose the GitLab flow as clearly defined set of best practices.
-It combines [feature driven development](http://en.m.wikipedia.org/wiki/Feature-driven_development) and [feature branches](http://martinfowler.com/bliki/FeatureBranch.html) with issue tracking.
+It combines [feature driven development](http://en.wikipedia.org/wiki/Feature-driven_development) and [feature branches](http://martinfowler.com/bliki/FeatureBranch.html) with issue tracking.

 Organizations coming to git from other version control systems frequently find it hard to develop an effective workflow.
 This article describes the GitLab flow that integrates the git workflow with an issue tracking system.
 It offers a simple, transparent and effective way to work with git.

-When converting to git you have to get used to the fact that there are three steps before a commit is shared with colleges.
+When converting to git you have to get used to the fact that there are three steps before a commit is shared with colleagues.
 Most version control systems have only step, committing from the working copy to a shared server.
 In git you add files from the working copy to the staging area.
 After that you commit them to the local repo.
 The third step is pushing to a shared remote repository.
 After getting used to these three steps the branching model becomes the challenge.

-Since many organizations new to get have no conventions how to work with git it can quickly becomes a mess.
+Since many organizations new to git have no conventions how to work with it, it can quickly become a mess.
 The biggest problem they run into is that many long running branches that each contain part of the changes are around.
 People have a hard time figuring out which branch they should develop on or deploy to production.
-Frequently the reaction to this problem is to adopt a standardized patters such as [git flow](http://nvie.com/posts/a-successful-git-branching-model/) and [GitHub flow]()
+Frequently the reaction to this problem is to adopt a standardized pattern such as [git flow](http://nvie.com/posts/a-successful-git-branching-model/) and [GitHub flow]()
 We think there is still room for improvement and will detail a set of practices we call GitLab flow.

 # Git flow and its problems